SpongePowered/SpongeDocs/source/server/spongineer/logs.rst

  [main/INFO] [FML]: Loading tweaker org.spongepowered.asm.launch.MixinTweaker from spongeforge-1.12.2-2705-7.1.0-BETA-3136.jar

 This indicates that SpongeForge 3136 was found and loaded by Forge.
-For further help regarding the SpongeForge naming scheme, have a look here: :doc:`../getting-started/implementations/spongeforge/`.
+For further help regarding the SpongeForge naming scheme, have a look at :doc:`../../versions/filenames`.

 latest.log
 ~~~~~~~~~~